bemxio/image-render-bootloader/README.md

 This will output the final image inside the `build/image.img` file.
 If you've installed QEMU and want to run the project, you can do so by running `make run` in the root directory of the project.

+## Compatibility
+The code makes a lot of assumptions about the environment it runs in, without checking if they are true, for simplicity's sake.
+As such, there might be some adjustments needed in order to run it on a real machine.

+So far, it has been tested on:
+- QEMU 10.0.0
+- VirtualBox 7.1.10 (after converting the image to VDI)

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.